vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 P. 945,

 Hārīta, p.
-132; claims of, to borrowed by Viṣnudharmasūtra; guccession not favoured by p 118; date of, pp. 442-48; A pastamba and Saṅkha, p.
+132; claims of, to borrowed by Viṣṇudharmasūtra; guccession not favoured by p 118; date of, pp. 442-48; A pastamba and Saṅkha, p.
 140; Mitramiśra's commentary on, bought, are not patnīs, p.
 274; wealth of, should not be appro- Yājñavalkya Brāhmana, reviling of, priated by king, p.
 285; presidiog | if called biodern, p.
 745. deities of house, p.
 286; pass on

 Yajurveda, Black, six srautasūtras marriage into husband's gotra, p.